BatGap Logo

 David: Yes.

-David: Oh yeah, and it’s so astounding.
+David: Oh, yeah, and it’s so astounding.
 I spent all this time on a spiritual path.
-For a long time I could count on one hand the number of people I had met that were awake in any kind of way, and so often the stories about somebody being awake turn out to be, you know, well, they had some good experiences.
+For a long time, I could count on one hand the number of people I had met who were awake in any kind of way, and so often the stories about somebody being awake turned out to be, well, they had some good experiences—

 Rick: Yeah.

 David: For a little while.
 But now it’s just a whole different thing.
-It’s like, I mean, you’ve got your show with all these people that have come on it, you know, various stages of development and that, and dozens of people I know.
-And these retreats too.
-When I first started coming on the retreats, there was a few people who had shifted, and now the majority usually has shifted in some way, and there are people at all different stages now.
+I mean, you’ve got your show with all these people who have come on it, at various stages of development, and dozens of people I know.
+And these retreats, too.
+When I first started coming on the retreats, there were a few people who had shifted, and now the majority have usually shifted in some way, and there are people at all different stages now.
 So it’s this great diversity.
-And so even just sitting, having a meal on the retreat is like, the presence is just really, it’s really nice.
+Even just sitting and having a meal on the retreat is like—the presence is really nice.

-And so people are going to be interested, “Who is this Lorn guy?” and “Where are these retreats?” and “How do I get into them?”
-And so I guess the one question is, you know, you and I have TM background, probably a lot of people on these retreats do, but a lot of people who are listening to this interview are not going to have had one.
-And so how relevant would all this be to them?
+And so people are going to be interested: “Who is this Lorn guy?” and “Where are these retreats?” and “How do I get into them?”
+I guess the one question is, you and I have a TM background, and probably a lot of people on these retreats do, but a lot of people who are listening to this interview are not going to have had one.
+So how relevant would all this be to them?

 Rick: Claire doesn’t have a TM background, does she?

-David: No, and actually she learned TM after her later shift.
-So it’s like some people are waking up and then learning TM, or not.
+David: No. Actually, she learned TM after her later shift.
+So some people are waking up and then learning TM, or not.

-Rick: Do you see that in terms of the track record of people awakening, that the TM people have some kind of advantage, or really not?
+Rick: Do you see that in terms of the track record of people awakening?
+Do the TM people have some kind of advantage, or really not?

 Rick: Trying to fit everything, shoehorn everything into the structure that they’ve carefully built.

-David: Right, but one of the things about the ego is, when you start seeing the path, the ego doesn’t want you to see through the ego, because once you see past it, once you see through it, it’s toast.
+David: Right.
+But one of the things about the ego is that when you start seeing the path, the ego doesn’t want you to see through the ego, because once you see past it, once you see through it, it’s toast.

-David: Yeah, so there’s kind of like this dance that can happen, and one of the ways it does that is with concepts.
-And it kind of dances this stuff up and does this “la la la la la” thing whenever some insight comes through, and then it’s like “blah blah” and goes on.
-So yeah, it’s a little dance that happens sometimes in that approach, and so that clarity can be very helpful, especially after the shift, because then you can move through it quickly, but it can be a little bit more challenging to make the shift itself.
+David: Yeah, so there’s kind of this dance that can happen, and one of the ways it does that is with concepts.
+It kind of dances this stuff up and does this “la la la la la” thing whenever some insight comes through, and then it’s like “blah blah” and goes on.
+So, yeah, it’s a little dance that happens sometimes in that approach, and that clarity can be very helpful, especially after the shift, because then you can move through it quickly, but it can be a little bit more challenging to make the shift itself.

-And there’s that kind of clarity too.
-So that’s where this is really helpful too, because when you’re in a group like this, being with the awake, then the awakeness is more lively.
-So it’s easier for that awakeness to happen in a lively place.
+And there’s that kind of clarity, too.
+So that’s where this is really helpful, because when you’re in a group like this, being with the awake, the awakeness is more lively.
+It’s easier for that awakeness to happen in a lively place.

-Rick: I hope I do get to interview Lorn, because I think it would be interesting, especially if we do it at the end of this weekend, and I’ve gone through the whole experience.
+Rick: I hope I do get to interview Lorn, because I think it would be interesting, especially if we do it at the end of this weekend, after I’ve gone through the whole experience.
 Because when you say “people who have shifted,” I don’t even know if I count myself among them.
-I’ve certainly undergone huge transformations over the decades, and if I were to describe my experience to you, there’s a lot of stuff that I think you’d find interesting and significant, but I’m just not sure what is meant anymore by a shift, because if someone asked me if I’m awake, my answer would probably be, “I’m awaker than I used to be, and probably less awake than I will be.”
+I’ve certainly undergone huge transformations over the decades, and if I were to describe my experience to you, there’s a lot of stuff that I think you’d find interesting and significant, but I’m just not sure what is meant anymore by a shift.
+If someone asked me if I’m awake, my answer would probably be, “I’m more awake than I used to be, and probably less awake than I will be.”

-David: I call that an oozer, people that ooze through this process.
+David: I call that an oozer—people who ooze through this process.

 Rick: There’s been no grand, irreversible watershed moment, which maybe you described as the Makara thing.
 But I don’t feel like I’m falling back anymore.

-David: My shift was quite distinct, as well [as makara].
-It’s one of the things, like I mentioned, the five ways that it happens, and one of them is this gradual process.
+David: My shift was quite distinct, as well.
+It’s one of the five ways that it happens, as I mentioned, and one of them is this gradual process.
 Eventually, somewhere down the road, you realize, “Oh, I’m not falling back.
 It’s here all the time.
 There’s this continuity, awareness.
 I just am, and I’m not being caught by stuff so much anymore.”
 And it’s just kind of a more gradual process.

 Rick: All that describes my experience, and yet I don’t think I have lucid dreaming, at least not consistently.
 As far as I know, I’m not witnessing 24/7.